Keane cleared of cabbie 'road rage'

 The defendant made no reaction as the verdict was given.

-Football fan Mr Kerar, told the court 'I love Roy Keane', but claimed the Old Trafford legend, now the assistant manager of the Republic of Ireland, gave him "bad looks".
+Football fan Mr Kerar, told the court "I love Roy Keane", but claimed former United star, now the assistant manager of the Republic of Ireland, gave him "bad looks".

 Mr Kerar said Keane later followed him in his car before flicking the V sign then getting out of his black Land Rover and approaching the cab swearing at him.